snowdrop/spring-boot-quickstart-istio/README.md

 5. Access the `Say` service using the Istio Ingress/Proxy

-In order to access the service, it is required first to expose the Istio Ingress proxy behind a route that Openshift can route from your localhost machine.
+In order to access the service, it is required first to expose the Istio Ingress proxy behind a route that OpenShift can route from your localhost machine.
 Then, execute this command
 ```bash
 oc expose svc istio-ingress -n istio-system